The Road Map

 this organization collects the information

-on the history of Lake View while the library affilicated with the association maintains the collection
+on the history of Lake View while the library affilicated with the association maintains the collection under the current title of the

 the first home - Library Hallwas once located at southeast corner of